samiralam/rules-compendium/docs/phb/3-character-classes/warlock.md

 Your patron teaches you how to guard your mind and body.
 You are immune to the [Charmed](/sources/dnd/free-rules/rules-glossary#CharmedCondition) condition.

 In addition, immediately after a creature you can see hits you with an attack roll, you can take a Reaction to reduce the damage you take by half (round down), and you can force the attacker to make a Wisdom saving throw against your spell save DC.
 On a failed save, the attacker takes Psychic damage equal to the damage you take.
-Once you use this Reaction, you can’t use it again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest) unless you expend a Pact Magic spell slot (no action required) to restore your use of it.
+Once you use this Reaction, you can't use it again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest) unless you expend a Pact Magic spell slot (no action required) to restore your use of it.

 #### Level 14: Bewitching Magic